-Benefit Period - A benefit period for hospital begins each time you are admitted or transferred to a new facility type and this is considered day one of your inpatient stay.
-Both our plan and Original Medicare measures your use of skilled nursing facility (SNF) services with a benefit period beginning the day you go into a skilled nursing facility.
-The benefit period for SNF ends when you haven't received any skilled care in a SNF for 60 days in a row.
-If you go into a skilled nursing facility after one benefit period has ended, a new benefit period begins.
+Benefit Period - The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
+A benefit period begins the day you go into a hospital or skilled nursing facility.
+The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
+If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.